 So how does Thanatos relate to the medical field in any way?
 Euthanasia is the materialized form of Thanatos.
 In a sense, it is a deathbringer to those who have suffered too much to live and, depending on the patients’ decision, they can request for an ending to their life.
 Often, it is requested by those with terminal illness or if the pain is too unbearable for them to handle.

-Euthanasia (another name is physician-assisted suicide) is defined as a medical method that refers to a deliberate action taken with the intention of ending a life who has endured unspeakable suffering to relieve it.
+Euthanasia (other name is physician-assisted suicide) is defined as a medical method that refers to a deliberate action taken with the intention of ending a life who has endured unspeakable suffering to relieve it.
 The practice involves a specific drug or medication which is not fixed as it changes over time.
-However, the most common group of drugs used in euthanasia is barbiturates – which act as nervous system depressants.
+However, the most common group of drugs used in euthanasia is barbiturates – which acts as a nervous system depressants.
 Though it may seem an empathetic approach to some, it is a practice that may be humanely acceptable but debatable in the court of law.
-This controversial method of putting out of one’s misery – acknowledging how precious life is – is one of the reasons this practice is prohibited in a few countries (its legality in the Us varies between states).
-When it comes to euthanasia in Malaysia, there is no telling if there is such practice in hospitals around Sentul or Batu Caves.
+This controversial method of putting out of one’s misery – acknowledging how precious a life is – are one of the reasons this practice is prohibited in a few countries (its legality in the Us varies between states).
+When it comes to euthanasic in Malaysia, there is no telling if there is such practice in hospitals around Sentul or Batu Caves.

 Without further ado, here are 3 things you should know about euthanasia:

 i) Active Euthanasia

 - Refers to an intentional activity, where lethal substances or forces are used to end a patient’s life directly, whether by the patient or somebody else.
 In this case, doctors purposely give a lethal dose of sedative to put the patient to ‘rest.’

 ii) Passive Euthanasia